American University in Cairo: History

 In 1950, AUC added its first graduate programs to its ongoing Bachelor of Arts, bachelor of sciences, graduate diploma, and continuing education programs, and in 1951, phased out the preparatory school program.
-During the Six-Day War, AUC avoided being nationalized, although most American faculty were forced to leave the country.
+During the Six-Day War, AUC was seized by the Egyptian government and was placed under control by Egyptian administrators for the next seven years, and most of its American faculty were forced to leave the country.
+Egypt stopped short of nationalizing the university, which was supported by money owed as repayment of loans made by the U.S. Agency for International Development.
+The government returned control to American administrators on June 12, 1974, coinciding with a visit to Cairo by U.S. president Richard Nixon.
 By the mid-1970s, the university offered a broad range of liberal arts and sciences programs.
 In the following years, the university added bachelors, masters, and diploma programs in engineering, management, computer science, journalism and mass communication and sciences programs, as well as establishing a number of research centers in strategic areas, including business, the social sciences, philanthropy and civic engagement, and science and technology.
 In the 1950s, the university also changed its name from The American University at Cairo, replacing "at" with "in."

 The American University in Cairo Press was established in 1960.
 By 2016, it was publishing up to 80 books annually.

 In 1978, the university established the Desert Development Center to promote sustainable development in Egypt's reclaimed desert areas.
 The Desert Development Center's legacy is being carried forward by the Research Institute for a Sustainable Environment.